Is Performance Food Group undervalued based on future cash flows and its price relative to the stock market?

 We also check if the company has grown in the past 5 years, and whether it has maintained that growth in the year.

-- Performance Food Group's earnings growth has not matched the industry average in the past year.
+- Performance Food Group's earnings growth has exceeded the industry average over the past year.

-- Performance Food Group has been trading publicly for less than 5 years.
+- Performance Food Group has delivered strong earnings growth in the past 5 years.

 Performance Food Group's revenue and profit over the past 5 years is shown below, any years where they have experienced a loss will show up in red.